Why Does My Mouse Keep Freezing? 15 Easy Fixes

 ↪ Update Mouse Drivers

-1. Open up Device Manager through the Windows Search bar or by pressing the “Windows button + X” and selecting Device Manager.
+1. Open Device Manager through the Windows Search bar or by pressing the “Windows button + X” and selecting Device Manager.

 Search for Device Manager